mandelsoft/documents/iac/README.md

 elements of the used tool (and potential extensions).
 The same is true for tools like Crossplane.
 So one important feature required is the ability to fall back to pre-maintained building blocks.
 The guiding principle here is divide-and-conquer, or sitting on the shoulders of giants.

+The second question initially focuses on the responsibilities in our first installation approach.How is reposnisble for what, or better how is developing which part: here we had

+- Software Installer: developed by Software Provider
+- Infrastructure Setup: Operator
+-  Installation Orchestration: Operator

+As has been seen before, this separation resulted in a simplification for the infrastructure setup and the orchestration, which has been expanded by the tools to also cover the software installation.
+With the provisioning of APIs for infrastructure setup and their standardization this boundary in no longer mandatory, concerning the bearable description complexity as well as for the responsibility.
+Standardization is mainly achieved today because of the limited number of leading IaaS provider environments, whe have AWS, Google, Microsoft Azure, Ali Cloud and with OpenStack an open source solution for private cloud environments.
+The arising Apeiro architecture could even simplify and streamline the usage of infrastructure in the future.
+Software installation could today completely be described (with an appropriate parameterization) by an installer provided by the software or solution vendor.
-The second question is tightly coupled with the first one.
+Therefore, second question is tightly coupled with the first one.
 The cascaded approach must allow to distribute the responsibility (for their development) over many providers.
 And it must be simple and automatable to bring them together.
-So, the used sub-elements and their implementation are software components, like the components intended to run the system and they must be deliverable and installable together with your software.
+So, the used sub-elements and their implementation are software components, like the components intended to run the system, and they must be deliverable and installable together with your software.
 This basically means, that the installation process must be capable to also install parts of its own toolset.
 The dependencies of those part must be locally handled, they should be some-how self-contained.
 Installing an extension must also install the required extensions.

 Here, terraform uses its own runtime and the used modules are described by the installation model and are automatically downloaded when the model is evaluated.
 Crossplane uses the extensibility feature of a Kubernetes cluster to deploy.
 The installation description is a set of Kubernetes manifests which are deployed into a Cluster running Crossplane.
 With specialized resources the system can be extended.
 Problematic here is the order of those deployments.
 Resources can only be deployed, if the appropriate resource definitions are already available.
 Therefore, a process is required around the deployment of the installation description, which keeps track of such an ordering.
 Typically, the extension mechanism is used to provide new types of core elements, but they could probably also be used to offer new more high-level building blocks.
 Therefore, the next requirement for an installation process is to be able to describe and execute a self-descriptive installation process without the need for further external coordination mechanisms.

 This leads to the third question.
 How are the cascaded levels organized?
 In plain IaC tools like Terraform, the installation is divided into at least two phases: First the evaluation of the installation description, exploding all nested levels and providing the required extensions.
 The result is complete and closed description based on the final low-level description elements.
 This description is then executed in a closed batch.
 In Crossplane, this is handled fundamentally different.
 There is no closed description to evaluate.
 Instead, every element, including the cascaded ones, are independently (and potentially in parallel) handled.
-Nested compositions are exploded on demand into the same dataplane used for the initially deployed manifests.
+Nested compositions are exploded on demand into the same data plane used for the initially deployed manifests.

 This is a feature provided by the Kubernetes runtime, which will become imported, as we'll see later.

 Following the initial installer layout, the top-level element for an installation is given by the specification values for the intended installation.
 This element should be the only element maintained by the operator of the installation following the decoupling idea from the IaD section.
-It should an element (and handled) like any other building block of the installation system.
-A uniform model is helpful to support arbitrary aggregations, even if not forseen by the developer of a building block.
+Orchestration of multiple installations, just means to be able to describe the required installations and their wiring in form of attributes or dependencies in those descriptions.
+Those top-level elements should be elements (and handled) like any other building block of the installation system.
+A uniform model is helpful to support arbitrary aggregations, even if not foreseen by the developer of a building block.
 The definition of this level is provided by the distribution provider (or directly by the manufacturer).
 It defines the installation parameters for the top-level element and breaks it down to the next lower level.
 This could be directly the API of the target environment, but this would mean to concentrate the responsibility in one single hand.

 As we have seen, it is highly recommended to offer some kind of modularization to enable distributed responsibility.
 Those elements should be first class elements like all the other installation descriptions.
 For the sake of observability, even the lowest level elements, directly describing elements in the target environment, should also be described by first-class installation elements, like the initial specification and modularized cascaded elements.
-Every level maps elements it is reponsible for to elements of the next level, which might again be mapped accordingly.
+Every level maps elements it is responsible for to elements of the next level, which might again be mapped accordingly.
 The recursion base are final low-level elements as provided by the Crossplane ecosystem, which are directly mapped to API calls for the underlying infrastructure elements.
 A (human or automated) operator is able this way to find a complete digital twin of the involved installation elements as part of the installation description model.

 To simplify the complete environment, all those elements, regardless of their levels,  should be first-class installation elements and include information about the element, for which they have been created.
 This makes it easier for an operator to understand the overall system setup.
 To offer such a uniform model, the required extensions must be installation elements, also.
 To avoid the need for an upfront global knowledge about the required extensions, every module, or element and its mapping implementation must be self-contained and be able to provision its own requirements.
 This kind of separation-of-concern is important to be able to freely compose modules just according to their specification without knowledge about their implementation.
 This is urgently required to stick to the decoupling feature requested for the IaD paradigm.